 The project was designed to build a water system for the community, including a new distribution tank and new piping system.

 The people in Hermosillo are feeling absolutely triumphant now that the water is flowing to all homes.
 People cheered and shouted for joy when the water finally came.
 Now that it’s been a week of having water on demand, the women say that life has become much easier for them.

-Not only does this make keeping a home and family easier, but there will also be enough water to properly wash the coffee when it is harvested in January this year and into the future.
+Not only does this make keeping a home and family easier, there will be enough water to properly wash the coffee when it is harvested in January this year and into the future.
 The coffee produced in this valley is considered to be some of the best coffee produced in the Sierra Madre.
 Now empowered to prepare it properly for sale, it will be possible for the organization CABIOCHI whom we assisted in another project to command the price the growers deserve.
 That is a significant improvement.

 An unexpected delay

 The rainy season of 2017 saw some especially bad storms.
-In the high country, the dirt roads are often damaged as a result, cutting off communities for weeks and even months until heavy machinery can be sent in by the local municipality.
+In the high country the dirt roads are often damaged as a result, cutting off communities for weeks and even months until heavy machinery can be sent in by the local municipality.
 Hermosillo’s water project was unexpectedly delayed when a massive landslide covered a wide extension of the road.
 We went in to check the progress of removing the debris to see if the hose could be delivered but decided that the large truck carrying the 35 heavy rolls of hose would not be able to pass.
 The rains stopped and the work was completed, enabling us to finally deliver the materials.

 The community had to change the path that the hose was to take after a coffee farmer asked for a large sum of money to allow the community to pass the hose through his land.
 The people consider the resulting route to be better since it provides the pressure we’d hoped to achieve in order to reach homes that are farther away.

 Work crews included youth who experienced the satisfaction of helping the community